ahmedmq/spring-cloud-app-broker-demo/README.md

   sample-service-app1   started           1/1         1G       1G     sample-service-app1.cfapps.haas-222.pez.pivotal.io
   ```

-  You should see a new app `sample-service-app1` deployed into the same org/space once the service has been succesfully created.
+  You should see a new app `sample-service-app1` deployed into the same org/space once the service has been successfully created.

 ## Step 6 - Service binding